sejudd1/Project1/readme.md

 >The game will also have a 30 seond countdown clock per turn.

 >Split Screen, showing player one drum kit on the left and player two kit on the right.

+>Drum on!